postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 #### Updating an existing IAM policy for CloudWatch

 The Amazon API Gateway integration now supports viewing CloudWatch metrics in Postman.
 If you previously created an IAM policy when configuring the integration, you need to update the policy to enable CloudWatch metrics.
-Add the `"cloudwatch:GetMetricData"` action to your IAM policy:
+Make sure to add the `"cloudwatch:GetMetricData"` action to your IAM policy:

 ```json
 "Action": [